A model for framed configuration spaces of points: Background and recollections

-is a real model for $M$\footnote{One can take instead the smaller model $A=\stG_{M}^\text{tree}(1)$, the subalgebra of $\stG_{M}(1)$ consisting of graphs of genus zero since the inclusion $\stG_{M}^\text{tree}(1) \to \stG_{M}(1)$ is a quasi-isomorphism \cite{CamposWillwacher2016}. } (if $M$ is not simply connected then this is a ``naive'' model, and we potentially need more information to recover the full real homotopy type of $M$).
-Moreover, we have maps:
+is a real model for $M$ (if $M$ is not simply connected then this is a ``naive'' model, and we potentially need more information to recover the full real homotopy type of $M$).
+For our purposes, we actually have to consider the ``tree part'' of $A_{\mathrm{full}}$, i.e.\ the sub-dgca $A$ of graphs with no loops, which is also a model for $M$~\cite[Lemma 52]{CamposWillwacher2016}: